code-review-checklists/java-concurrency/README.md

 ```
 The point of this refactoring is unification of failure paths, so that the users of the API don't
 have to deal with multiple different ways of handling errors from the method.

+Similarly to [the previous item](#future-method-no-blocking), this consideration also applies when
+a method returns any object representing an asynchronous execution other than `Future`, such as a
+`Publisher`.

 ### Thread interruption and `Future` cancellation